juarezfrench/Sprint-Challenge--JavaScript/README.md

 4. Describe the four rules of the 'this' keyword.

-1. Window/Global Object Binding - this is not bound to an internal function and looks to the window.
+1. Window/Global Object Binding - this is not bound to an internal function/element and looks to the window.
 2. Implicit Binding - this is bound by a parent/child relationship
 3. New binding - this is assigned in an array protptype object
 4. Explicit binding - this binding is explicitly stated